-As record-breaking wildfires rage along the West Coast, at least seven people have died and thousands have evacuated from various parts of California, Oregon and Washington.
+As record-breaking wildfires rage along the West Coast, dozens have died and thousands have evacuated from various parts of California, Oregon and Washington.

 “There’s been 2.5 million acres burned so far and the Santa Ana winds out of the Northeast haven’t even started yet,” said Billy Graham chaplain Chuck Bender, referring to the dry, high-speed winds that usually spread California wildfires from September until December.

 While many residents have posted images of the ominous red skies across social media—comparing the apocalyptic experience to Mars—Bender said the smoke-filled sky is raining ash everywhere near his home in Southern California.

 But after serving with the Los Angeles Fire Department for 33 years, Bender is no stranger to fires—or their aftermath.
 He knows what it’s like to be evacuated, suit up to fight the blaze, lead firefighters as captain, and to share hope with those who have lost everything.

 Thinking back to his days of fighting wildfires, he recalled when he and his crew had to wear heavy gear and protective clothing while hiking up and down hills for miles with hoses or chainsaws.
 Other times, he’d be on truck duty, sometimes having to hide behind the engine to escape the heat of the blaze.
 Then, he’d return back to camp where rest was challenging, staying in his dirty clothes while sleeping on a cot or the ground.